XevoInc/ws/README.md

 for `ws-manifest.yaml` is at the bottom of the README.

-If you don't use the `git-repo` tool, you can instead pass in your own ws manifest via `ws init -m`.
+If you don't use the `git-repo` tool, you can instead pass in your own ws manifest via `ws init -s fs -m`.
 This lets you manage the manifest however you like (e.g. submodules, or manually).

 ## bash-completion
 If you like bash-completions and typing things fast, you can do: